-There are factors that are common to both periodontal and heart disease, which make some individuals susceptible to both types of disease.
+Certain factors exist that are common to both periodontal and heart disease, which make some individuals susceptible to both types of disease.
 Inflammation is a very primary way that the body responds to both trauma and disease.

-Bacteria from inflamed gum tissues associated with periodontal disease enters into the bloodstream though the oral tissues, which lead straight to the heart and brain (as well as other organs in the body).
+Bacteria from inflamed gum tissues associated with periodontal disease enter into the bloodstream through the oral tissues, which lead straight to the heart and brain (as well as other organs in the body).

-Researchers are now evaluating whether the treatment of periodontal disease has an effect the progress of cardiovascular disease.
+Researchers are now evaluating whether the treatment of periodontal disease has an effect on the progress of cardiovascular disease.
 Initial results indicate that treatment of periodontitis does reverse damage to blood vessel linings.
 The next step is to confirm whether improvement in blood vessel function will reduce the occurrence of stroke or heart disease.

-So, we know moderate to severe periodontitis does appear to increase a person’s risk for cardiovascular disease.
+We know moderate to severe periodontitis does appear to increase a person’s risk for cardiovascular disease.
 We believe that reducing inflammation in the periodontal tissues may affect the progression and advancement of cardiovascular disease and its outcomes.
 We cannot say, however, that periodontitis actually causes heart disease.